Tabrisrp/rich-contact-widget/README.md

 # Changelog

+## 1.3.1
+* bugfix : added defaults values if width and height fields for the map are empty or the values are above 640
+* changed markup for the address
+* added support for multilines address

 ## 1.3
 * Replaced the radio buttons for company type by an extensive select menu containing all schema.org business types.